chris-piwinsky/sqs_dlq/README.md

-Certainly, here's an example README for your project that covers the setup of an AWS Lambda function, a Dead Letter Queue (DLQ), and the necessary configurations:

 # AWS Lambda Function with Dead Letter Queue (DLQ) Example

 This project demonstrates how to set up an AWS Lambda function to process events, configure a Dead Letter Queue (DLQ) for error handling, and use Terraform for infrastructure as code (IaC).